antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  Now that we have a better understanding of gene expression of T-cells, let's have a look if we can find any effect of rheumatoid arthritis treatments on a genomic scale.

 *Data used:*
-* R2 titel: Disease Rheumatoid arthritis (drugs) - Lauwerys - 40 - MAS5.0 - u133p2
+* R2 dataset: Disease Rheumatoid arthritis (drugs) - Lauwerys - 40 - MAS5.0 - u133p2
 * Description: Paired synovial biopsy samples were obtained from the affected knee of early RA patients before and 12 weeks after initiation of Tocilizumab (n=12) or Methotrexate (n=8) therapy

 *Techniques used:*